Augmentation varieties and disk potentials I: Fibered contact manifolds and Lagrangian cobordisms

 For technical reasons, in the construction of moduli spaces of pseudoholomorphic curves it is convenient to have cylindrical-near-infinity Lagrangians rather than asymptotically cylindrical Lagrangians.
 Presumably, the gluing and compactness results in symplectic field theory hold equally well for asymptotically cylindrical Lagrangians, but these results have yet to appear in the literature.
 The following lemma allows us to replace asymptotically cylindrical Lagrangians with those cylindrical near infinity.

 \begin{remark} {\rm (Outline of straightening construction)} Since the Lemma is somewhat technical, we give an outline of the construction first.
-We are given a Lagrangian asymptotically-cylindrical cobordism that we wish to make cylindrical-near-infinity.
+We are given a Lagrangian asymptotically cylindrical cobordism that we wish to make cylindrical near infinity.
 The intersection $\Lambda_{\sigma}$ of the Lagrangian with any slice $\{ \sigma \} \times Z_\pm$ on the neck is not necessarily Legendrian.
 Instead, we construct a nearby contact structure $\alpha_\sigma$ for which the slice is Legendrian.
 The cylinder $L_\sigma = \R \times \Lambda_{\sigma}$ is Lagrangian for the symplectization of $Z$ with respect to $\alpha_\sigma$.
-Using the equivariant coisotropic embedding theorem we deform $L$ to agree with $L_\sigma$ on an open subset, and replacing the end of $L$ with half of $L_\sigma$ gives the desired cobordism that is cylindrical-near-infinity.
+Using the equivariant coisotropic embedding theorem we deform $L$ to agree with $L_\sigma$ on an open subset, and replacing the end of $L$ with half of $L_\sigma$ gives the desired cobordism that is cylindrical near infinity.
 The price of this construction is that the cylindrical end of the Lagrangian cobordism is now modelled on a different contact structure.
 However, the new contact structure and Legendrian may be taken arbitrarily close to the original, and then invariance of holomorphic curves under deformation will show that the resulting Lagrangian cobordism still defines a chain map between Chekanov-Eliashberg algebras, as explained in \cite[Remark 3.15]{BCSW2}. \end{remark}